 How the apprenticeship levy works

-How the levy is calculated
+How the apprenticeship levy is calculated

 An employer’s pay bill is based on total employee earnings, subject to Class 1 secondary National Insurance contributions (NICs).
 These include employee expenses and benefits.

+Paying the levy is quite easy.
 The levy is payable through PAYE, alongside income tax and National Insurance.
 Payment is taken monthly, in real time, so as an employer’s pay bill changes each month, so will their levy amount.

-How the levy works for levy payers
+How the apprenticeship levy works for levy payers

 - An employer’s levy payment is ring-fenced in the form of a digital voucher for them to use.
 They can manage this from their digital account.
 Funds can be used for tuition and assessment costs which are eligible for ESFA funding.
 Unused vouchers will expire after 24 months.
 This means that levy paid in May 2017 will start expiring from May 2019.